LauraNolan/marti-services/taxii_service/README.md

                 for each in comm:
                     ind.add_related_indicator(each)
 ```
-As you can see the first each to_stix_XX function is called (always taking in obj) and depending on what that function returns depends on how it is added to the STIX message.
+As you can see, first each to_stix_XX function is called (always taking in obj).
+Then, depending on what that function returns depends on how it is added to the STIX message.

-If there is a specific stix field (such as sightings), it is added to the appropriate place.
+For example, if there is a specific stix field (such as sightings), it is added to the appropriate place.
 Otherwise, the information is added as a related indicator (such as comments).

 Each to_stix_XX function can be used as a reference to get started on a new function.